galasa-dev/galasa.dev/src/markdown-pages/Galasa_automation.md

 <b>Smooth integration with the rest of your pipeline:</b>

 - A single API runs any test regardless of underlying technology.
-- Tests are dynamically selected from a catalog.
+- Tests can be dynamically selected from a catalog.
 - Environment stability is assured before tests are run.
 - Test results are automatically monitored.